invesdwin/invesdwin-context/README.md

 	- on server startup the classpath pattern `/META-INF/web/web-fragment.xml` is used to find all module specific web app config snippets.
 They are then merged to build the actual web.xml configuraton for the webserver.
 These are not placed in `/META-INF/web-fragment.xml` in order to not get automatically picked up when deploying invesdwin modules into a `war` archive.
 In that case the distribution should take care of relocating and merging the files into a web.xml as similarly handled by the fat-jar feature inside the `maven-shade-plugin` definition of the `invesdwin-context-parent` pom.
 Otherwise one could not decide to override the automatically generated web.xml with a custom created one in his distribution or to manually disable/rename/reconfigure some services that are shipped with the modules default config.

 Also note that with this module generally resources are served from the classpath (as this is the only place where modules can store their resources since they are packaged as a `jar`).
 The classpath underlies a resource blacklist that prevents class and java files from being served by accident to ensure security (see `BlacklistedWebAppContext`).
 Also file browsing is disabled on the server for security reasons.

+## Report Module

+This module bundles a tools and utilities for creating reports of various types:

+- **PDF**: create PDF files using [DynamicReports](http://www.dynamicreports.org/) which is a pure Java API frontend for [JasperReports](http://community.jaspersoft.com/project/jasperreports-library) so you don't have to fiddle around with JRXML files.
+- **Excel**: sometimes tabular data is favourable since it allows easy editing of the raw data, this is handled by [Apache POI]( https://poi.apache.org/).
+- **Charts**: you might want to include charts in your reports, this can be handled by [JFreeChart](http://www.jfree.org/jfreechart/).
+Notable utilties provided for this are:
+	- `Aggragating(Ohlc)PointsCollection`: generating charts from large datasets is very slow and memory intensive without having any visual benefit, thus it makes sense to prefilter the data by aggregating points into to-be-pixels.
+This is handled by this special collection for XY-Points and OHLC-Bars spectively.
+You normally don't need more than around 10.000 datapoints for a XY-Chart or more than 1.000 datapoints for a OHLC-Chart to look good.
+	- `AJFreeChartVisitor`: allows visit and modify chart elements to apply some common modifications on charts.
+The included `JFreeChartLocaleChanger` and `JFreeChartWeekendGapRemover` are two examples for such cases, what they do should be obvious from their names.
+	- `JFreeChartExporter`: allows you to easily export charts lazily, memory sensitive and in parallel as desired into different file formats and dimensions.